tusharbhutt/Endless-Nodes/README.md

 # Endless-Nodes
 Some basic custom nodes for the ComfyUI user interface for Stable Diffusion.
+Features:

++ An image saver for images and JSON files to base folder, custom folders for one, or custom folders for both.
+Also allows for Python timestamping
++ Two aesthetic scoring models, one based on the same as AUTO1111, the other based on Image Reward
++ Converters for various numerical functions to the other (int, float, number) and to strings.
+Still in beta
-Features switches for text and numbers, parameter collection nodes, and two aesthetic scoring models.
++ Switches for text and numbers
++ Parameter collection nodes
++ MORE TO COME

 When using the [ComfyUI](https://github.com/comfyanonymous/ComfyUI) interface for [Stable Diffusion](https://github.com/Stability-AI/stablediffusion), I sometimes find that the standard nodes and the many, many, many custom nodes out there don't work the way I want them to, or how I think they do.

 Rightly or wrongly, I am pretending to teach myself a bit of Python to get some nodes up and running to do what I'd like.
 There are no promises that these nodes will work for you or that I will maintain them.
 Feel free to do with them as you wish, according to the license model.

+**UPDATE: Oct 3, 2023**

++ Added an Image Saver that can place JSON files ***in separate folders***
++ Added nodes to convert from one numeric type to another, and to string.  **Still in beta**

 **UPDATE: Sep 24, 2023**